ki-lang/ki/ROADMAP.md

 ## Done

+- use ':' for single line scopes for if/else/while/each
 - immutable types
 - automatically check if vars are mutated or not to know if we need to alloc on the stack or not
 - isset keyword